softcoder/fresh-grade-springboot/README.md

 It uses the [Google App Engine flexible environment][App Engine-flexible].

-This application uses Googles Memcached system for storage, so all work will be eventually dunmped from memory as per Googles shared memcached policies.
+This application uses Googles Memcached system for storage, so all work will be eventually dumped from memory as per Googles shared memcached policies.

 [App Engine-flexible]: https://cloud.google.com/appengine/docs/flexible/
 [cloud-java]: https://cloud.google.com/java/